 Getting a pair of wireless, noise-cancelling headphones can easily cut into your budget, but the TaoTronics TT-BH046 delivers great performance for just $99.
 For a pair of headphones in the double digits, its 40-mm drivers cover a wide range and deliver some bumpin’ bass.
 On top of that, the device has long battery life, solid noise cancellation and comfortable ear cups.

 The TT-BH046 has some drawbacks, including no equalizer options, a tight fit and a subpar microphone that's frustrating to deal with.
-But overall, it’s hard to deny that the TT-BH046’s features are excellent for the price.
+But overall, it’s hard to deny that the TT-BH046’s features are excellent for the price, which is why it earns a spot on our best noise cancelling headphones list.

 The TaoTronics TT-BH046 has a sleek, petite design.
 The pleather ear cups are held together by a black plastic shell that curves outward into a smaller, matte gray circle that is accompanied by a silver accent and the TaoTronics logo.